visdesignlab/upset-app/index.md

 ## UpSet Explained

 UpSet plots the intersections of a set as a matrix, as shown in the figure on the right.
 Each column corresponds to a set, and bar charts on top show the size of the set.
 Each row corresponds to a possible intersection: the filled-in cells show which set is part of an intersection.
+Also notice the lines connecting the filled-in cells: they show in which direction you should read the plot:

 <img style="padding-left: 5px; height: 400px" src="{{path}}/concept_1_matrix.png">